October 26th, 2020

 Other weatherproofing solutions for doors

-Simply using the deadbolt can make a big difference.
+Using the deadbolt can make a significant difference.
 Bolting exterior doors shut creates a tighter seal against the frame.

 Draft guards and door sweeps

-The gap between the door and threshold is especially vulnerable to energy loss during heating season.
-Draft guards (insulated tube not attached to bottom of door), door sweeps (attached flat strip of plastic, aluminum, or stainless steel with nylon, plastic, vinyl, or sponge brush underlayer), or even rolled-up towels can cover this breach.
+The gap between the door and threshold is especially vulnerable to energy loss during the heating season.
+Draft guards (insulated tubes not attached to the bottom of the door), door sweeps (attached flat strips of plastic, aluminum, or stainless steel with nylon, plastic, vinyl, or sponge underlayers), or even rolled-up towels can cover this breach.

 Need replacement windows or doors after all?

 You can winterize a window or door all you want, but it won't do a bit of good if the framing is rotted out or compromised.
-Can you see sunlight or light poking through?
-When you hold a candle or incense stick to the frame, does it flicker or smoke?
+Can you see sunlight poking through?
 Does it feel soft or spongy?
-If it ends up that you *do end up requiring new windows or exterior doors, Hodges is here to supply your needs with the top energy-efficient models from the best brands in the industry.
+If it ends up that you do end up requiring new windows or exterior doors, Hodges is here to supply your needs with the top energy-efficient models from the best brands in the industry.
 Message, call, or visit either of our two showroom locations (by appointment only).

 CONTACT US